Skip to main content

 > pass a 20-question drug calculations entry test with a mark of 80% or above

-Apprentices may undertake an occupational health work-based risk assessment check.
+Apprentices may take part in an occupational health work-based risk assessment check.
 If they have a disability, specific learning difficulty, mental health condition, autism spectrum condition, sensory impairment or medical condition that may require reasonable adjustments during an external placement or in the university or a clinical practice area, this must be declared as part of the enrolment process.
 Contact the relevant admissions or course tutor for guidance.

 For general information please see our overview of entry requirements